Bl41r/watch-my-stuff/README.md

 python3 watcher.py
 ```
 - profit
-- pictures will be saved in an IMG directory, with the timestamp as the
+- pictures will be saved in the img directory, with the timestamp as the
 filename